outdreamer/build-a-cure/docs/tasks/examples.md

 # interface query design logic examples

+## example of filter for selecting formats

+  - why shouldnt everything be formatted as a network (why should you use multiple interfaces or formats)
+    - everything can be depicted as a path on a math/language symbolic map, including insight paths, so why shouldnt that map be used to solve every problem?
+      1. all formats have assumptions embedded which distort the format from the central format (no structure, or randomness), having associated useful intents
+      2. some definitions of complex components would require other structures than a single network path to be fully defined, like:
+          - a layered network query such as a loop, which would be more optimally (like clearly) structured in another format, like a function network
+          - complex functions/concepts could have very intricate structures on a language/math map, which would be more clearly defined on a function or core component network
+          - paths between other paths
+          - paths between attributes of nodes on a path rather than the whole node
+          - multiple paths depicting the system context forming a sub-network around a path
+            - the system interface where agent interactions occur or where stressors are clearly modeled is therefore the best format for some solution automation queries
+      3. the standard network format assumes functionality & attributes should be bundled as components like objects/agents/words/concepts, which may not be optimal for queries like identifying conceptual structures or variable structures
+        - even the attribute format assumes that some attributes should be grouped, and assumes values for certain attributes, where layers would be a better structure for attributes
+        - depending on the interaction level, querying a comprehensive map including all functionality/attributes can be computationally prohibitive
+      4. the interaction functions of solution components (like cause or intent) arent automatically defined on a language/math map
+        - what type of query to run when the problem to solve is answering 'why', having an answer using the 'because' or 'reason' nodes
+        - cause/intent/concepts/systems/potential/change arent immediately clear from the language/math map, where they would be in a format using those interface structures
+      5. some concepts/functions/attributes/components will necessarily be missing from the map until theyre added to the map, and some terms are unnecessary, and some are false
+        - missing components: components no one has used yet or thought of will be missing from the map
+        - unnecessary components: you dont need every interchangeable synonym or every number to effectively communicate a path
+        - false definition: some definitions would be defined suboptimally, giving incorrect query results until corrected
+          - the components wouldnt have the definition routes specialized for different interfaces (like abstract paths generating or defining a component) that enable quick identification of connections & other useful structures
+        - false variation: some changes to a language map would seem like variation but would actually not add much potential in terms of novelty/uniqueness in identifying a new concept
+      6. the definition of difference in a standard language/math/symbol map might not be the best organization for queries, requiring other formats like central core functions with distortion & interaction layers around the center

 ## example of identifying query-changing (invalidating, embedding, stopping) conditions during an interface query or interface query-generating query